johnwbyrd/pennyworth/doc/cli-tool-auth.md

-# Pennyworth CLI Authentication & Permissions: Cognito + IAM
+# Pennyworth CLI Authentication & Permissions: Cognito + REST API

-This document describes, in detail, how authentication and permissions for the Pennyworth CLI tool are managed using Amazon Cognito and AWS IAM, what is automated via AWS SAM, what must be done manually, and how this can be deployed from a GitHub Action.
+This document describes, in detail, how authentication and permissions for the Pennyworth CLI tool are managed using Amazon Cognito and REST API endpoints, what is automated via AWS SAM, what must be done manually, and how this can be deployed from a GitHub Action.

 ---

 ## 1. Overview
-- **Goal:** Only authorized users can use the CLI tool to manage API keys, with all actions performed using temporary, auditable AWS credentials.
+- **Goal:** Only authorized users can use the CLI tool to manage API keys, with all actions performed via authenticated REST API calls.
 - **Solution:**
   - Use **Cognito User Pool** for user authentication (username/password, optional MFA).
-  - Use **Cognito Identity Pool** to issue temporary AWS credentials to authenticated users.
-  - Use an **IAM Role** (e.g., `PennyworthAdminRole`) with permissions for DynamoDB, assumed by authenticated Cognito users.
-  - Use **AWS SAM** to automate all infrastructure except user onboarding.
+  - CLI exchanges credentials for a Cognito ID token (JWT).
+  - CLI uses the JWT as a Bearer token for all REST API requests.
+  - All API key management (create, rotate, revoke, audit, status) is performed via REST API endpoints.
+  - No direct AWS SDK or DynamoDB access from the CLI.

 ---